rantahar/thermal_faces/README.md

 ### Training

 Training data should be preprocessed using the process_data script.
 For this, the temperature frames should first be saved as individual numpy files (using numpy.save).

+Use the label_images script from https://github.com/rantahar/seq_file to generate the labeled data.

 For each numpy file, there should be a json file with same base name should that contains labels.
 For example, the temperature data could be in a file names `frame_100.npy` and the json file `frame_100.json` should contain labels in the following format: